 The Filter Of Agendas

 Misunderstandings may be an understatement.
 Propaganda, false advertising and calculated misdirection may be more accurate.
 The American Association of Equine Practitioners (AAEP) is the world’s largest association of horse veterinarians.
-The largest financial support of the AAEP comes from feed companies, pharmaceutical companies and nutritional supplement companies.
-Magazines proclaiming their authority about horses stuff the pages with advertisements from the same supporters of the AAEP.
+The most considerable financial support of the AAEP comes from feed companies, pharmaceutical companies and nutritional supplement companies.
+Magazines proclaiming their authority about horses stuff themselves with advertisements from the same supporters of the AAEP.
 The agenda-driven dissemination of quality information for horse owners is so prevalent that I can’t be put on a podcast or asked for a magazine interview, as this would upset the advertisers.

-The latest information is that lab animals can convert glucose (starch) into fructose.
-Fruit, when ripe, converts glucose into much sweeter fructose.
-We also were taught that fructose’s purpose is to add body fat for the upcoming winter.
-But now they are finding out that we are reacting to the high glucose diets (grains for horses and soda for humans) by creating an enzyme that converts glucose to fructose.
-This conversion in humans leads to fatty liver disease, increased triglycerides in the blood, increased body fat, increased blood sugar and an increased appetite through leptin suppression.
+The latest information is that animals can convert glucose (starch) into fructose.
+When ripe, fruit converts glucose into much sweeter fructose, increasing the chance of being eaten and spreading the seeds of the fruit.
+We also were taught that the purpose of fructose is to add body fat for the upcoming winter.
+But now they find out humans and mice are reacting to the high glucose diets (in horses, the continuous feeding of hay and grain) by creating an enzyme that converts glucose into fructose (aldose reductase).
+This increase in fructose from glucose in humans and mice leads to fatty liver disease, increased triglycerides in the blood, increased body fat, increased blood sugar and an increased appetite through leptin suppression.
 It also causes the mitochondrial exhaustion I have discussed in the past, increased uric acid with inflammation of the kidneys and a subsequent rise in blood pressure.
-Believe it or not, an increase in salt intake in a dehydrated state in humans and other animals will also convert glucose into fructose.
-Eating salted fried potatoes (starch plus salt) and washing them down with cola is a recipe for early death from human metabolic syndrome and heart disease.
+Believe it or not, increasing salt intake in a dehydrated state in humans and mice will also convert glucose into fructose.
+For example, eating salted fried potatoes (starch plus salt) and washing them down with cola is a recipe for early death from human metabolic syndrome and heart disease.